Cheukting/Cheukting.github.io/_posts/2020-07-20-shiny-app-python.md

 data['A'] = [A] * len(data['X'])
 data['Y pred'] = list(map(lambda X: X * b + A, data['X']))
 ```
 Here we have a preset value of `b` and `A`, these are the slope and the intercept of the line that we are going to create in the graph.
 We also have a function `sum_error_eq` to calculate the sum of error square.
-Unfortunally we cannot reuse this function in out JS code snippets and will have to imprement the same in JS.
+Unfortunately, we cannot reuse this function in our JS code snippets and will have to implement the same in JS.

 Then we have a dictionary that is the data.
 Originally in [my notebook](https://github.com/Cheukting/legend_data/blob/master/linear-reg.ipynb) I use pandas, but I think I will take away another prerequisite by just using a  dictionary here.
-Note that we have 'Y', which is for the actually points that we are going to plot with `circle` in Bokeh and 'Y pred' which is the "predicted" Y form the line equation:
+Note that we have 'Y', which is for the actual points that we are going to plot with `circle` in Bokeh and 'Y pred' which is the "predicted" Y form the line equation:

 **Y' = Xb + A**

 this will be used in the interactive line plot in Bokeh.

-Next we want to make the plot:
+Next, we want to make the plot:

 ```python
 from bokeh.layouts import column